m-goos/jenkins-configuration-as-code-blog/blog1/blog1-jenkins-inception.md

 1. (Blog 2) Why I did not get the ‘perfect’ setup running yet..
 1. (Blog 3) Passing secrets to your Jenkins container from AWS ECS

 While I went through this setup for a Jenkins controller, I did not find everything to be as clear or well-documented as I would have wished.
-Hopefully these code snippets will clear some things up!
+Hopefully this article will clear some things up! *[Find the repository here]()*

 ![Stairs](images/stairs.jpg)